saikiranreddypv2104/UVM-Test-Bench-For-APB-Protocol/README.md

 ## Register Abstraction Model:

-- The Register Abstraction Layer (RAL) is a key component in the Universal Verification Methodology (UVM) that simplifies the process of verifying register-based interfaces in digital designs.
+- The Register Abstraction Layer (RAL) is a key component in the Universal Verification Methodology (UVM) that simplifies verifying register-based interfaces in digital designs.
 It provides a high-level abstraction for defining and interacting with registers, making verification more efficient and manageable.

 ![Register Model Testbench Environment](https://verificationguide.com/images/uvm_ral/uvm_ral_testbench.png)